Sadhnadubey12/hotel-website/README.md

-Created a dynamic website for Hotel booking  website.
-To run the project use (nodemon app.js) in terminal Then run on the server using localhost:5900.
+I created a dynamic website for hotel bookings.
+To run the project, use nodemon app.js in the terminal.
+Then, access it on the server using localhost:5900.